juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/05_Georeferencing_and_Creating_New_Shapefiles.md

 * Here, go to 'Snapping mode': Advanced
 * Next, check the option to snap to the 'geo_export...' (the street centerline layer).
 * Change the mode to 'to vertex' (we want to snap only to the vertices, not to any point in the segment).
 * Change the tolerance to 10 and make sure the units are 'map units'.
+This means that our snapping will have a tolerance of 10ft (our map units are feet).
 * These settings are not fixed and depending on what you are doing or how you prefer to edit you can change them.
 The key though is to get them right for how you want to edit and the types of layers you want to use as reference.
 * Once you've set your 'Snapping options' click `OK`.

 ![Snapping Options](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/05_Georeferencing/09_Snapping_Options.png)

 * Finally, click on the `Add Feature` button, to the right of the `Toggle Editing` one, and you will see your cursor change to a cross-hair icon.
 Also, as you approach a vertex from the street centerline file you will see a purple '+' appear, that means that your line will snap to that vertex.
-* Now choose a 'green' bike lane and start tracing it by clicking on the vertices of the street centerline file.
+* Now choose a 'green' bike lane in the bike lane map and start tracing it by clicking on the vertices of the street centerline file.
 You will see a red line being drawn.
 * Once you finish with one bike lane, right-click anywhere on the map and you will get a menu with the option to type in the attributes for that line you just created.
-* In this menu leave the 'id' field 'NULL' (we won't be needing that field) but fill in the 'Type' field with 'Protected Bicycle Path', which is the type of bike lane we are currently digitizing.
+* In this menu leave the 'id' field as 'NULL' (we won't be needing that field) but fill in the 'Type' field with 'Protected Bicycle Path', which is the type of bike lane we are currently digitizing.
 * Click `OK` and your new bike lane will be digitized.

 * Remember to save your edits often.
-To do this click on the `Save Layer Edits` button, right next to the `Toggle Edits` (pencil icon).
+To do this click on the `Save Layer Edits` button (disk with pencil icon), right next to the `Toggle Edits` (pencil icon).
 * If you make a mistake while creating a new feature, you can push the `Delete` (or `Backspace`) button to undo your last click.
 * Also, if you want to move or delete any 'nodes' after you've digitized a segment you can click on the `Node Tool` at the right of the `Add Feature` tool and click on the polyline you wish to edit.
 This will allow you to move or delete the vertices.
 Or, if you double click on the line with the `Node Tool` you will add a new vertex.
 * Editing a polyline with the `Node Tool` will look like this: